 Again, Lenovo does allow its users to upgrade their SSDs on their own.
 You can see this discussion to get more information on this topic.
 Also, I have contacted the US Lenovo support and confirmed the same from them as well.
 However, the policies may vary as per your country.
 So, you should definitely consider getting in touch with customer care services before you go further with the self-installation.

 Does adding SSD void Asus laptop warranty?

 No, Asus Rog laptops also allow you to upgrade your SSD on your own.
 But, make sure to do it properly because these laptops may be hard to open.
-Again, you can check this official Rog forum and stop worrying about the warranty anymore.
-If you own a Rog laptop, you will be having an SSD already inside it.
+If you own a Rog laptop, you will have an SSD already inside it.
 However, if you want to upgrade, you will have the options available.

 Important things to know before you install SSD in your laptop

 I would not suggest opening your laptop and installing the SSD on your own if you are not fully confident that you can do it.
 If it is an M.2 SSD, the installation process will be a little bit easier.
 SATA SSDs can be tricky because you have brackets to open.
 But, still, anybody with a little technical knowledge can do this fairly easily.

 While installing your SSD on your own, you should keep a mind that you use proper tools.
 If you can, follow any online visual guide to do everything in a proper manner.